Battlestar's "Daybreak:" The worst ending in the history of on-screen science fiction

 Many argue that the appearance of the divine is hardly a surprise in BSG.
 Right from season one, Head-Six tells Baltar she is an angel sent by god to protect him.
 Characters regularly reflect on remarkable, improbable events.
 Indeed, nobody watching the show was unaware that somebody very powerful was pulling strings and manipulating events behind the scenes.
 Indeed, the original series also featured god-like beings altering the destinies of the characters.

-But many were shocked to have it be revealed as a supernatural god.
+Thus, many were shocked to have the string-pulling force be revealed as a supernatural god.
 I believe this is a result of what I would call Ghostbusters law.